jisungyoon/persona2vec/README.md

 # persona2vec
 A simple implementation of persona2vec.
-For detail, please read persona2vec paper https://arxiv.org/abs/2006.04941
+For detail, please read persona2vec paper <br> https://arxiv.org/abs/2006.04941

 ## Installation
 You can use persona2vec as library.
 It is very simple.